ADGEfficiency/adgefficiency.github.io/_pages/reading-list.md

 ### 191 - Facts and Fallacies of Software Engineering - Robert Glass

 ### 192 - Gödel's Proof - Ernest Nagel & James Newman

+### 193 - The Innovators - Walter Isaacson

+... begins with Ada Lovelace, Lord Byron's daughter, who pioneered computer programming in the 1840s.

+### 194 - Radical Acceptance - Tara Brach

+Feelings of self-doubt and insecurity are what hold us back in life and cause true suffering.

+### 195 - Why We Sleep - Matthew Walker